 Local Minimum Wage Frequently Asked Questions

-Thereafter, the Hayward minimum wage rate for large employers will be adjusted upward annually each January 1 based on the Consumer Price Index (CPI).
+Thereafter, the Hayward minimum wage rate for large employers will be adjusted upward annually each January 1 based on the Consumer Price Index (CPI) with a maximum of 5% increase.

 The minimum wage established by Federal, State and local government law sets the lowest wage an employer may legally pay to workers.
 As of January 1, 2020, California law requires the minimum wage for all industries to be no less than $12.00 per hour for businesses with less than 25 employees and $13.00 per hour for businesses with 26 or more employees.
 The Federal minimum wage for covered nonexempt employees has been $7.25 per hour since July 24, 2009.

-The current minimum wage set by the State of California for all industries is $12.00 per hour for businesses with less than 25 employees and $13.00 per hour for businesses with 26 or more employees.
-Recent State legislation was signed which will raise California’s minimum wage to $15.00 per hour by 2023.
+The current minimum wage set by the State of California for all industries as of January 1, 2023 is $15.50 per hour for all businesses.
 After January 1, 2024, future wage increases are tied to inflation, reflecting increases in the Consumer Price Index (CPI), up to 3.5% per year.

 At their October 15, 2019 City Council meeting, the City Council discussed interest in implementing a $15 per hour minimum wage by 2022 or earlier.
-At the April 7, 2020 City Council meeting, the Council adopted the local minimum wage that will go into effect January 1, 2020.
+At the April 7, 2020 City Council meeting, the Council adopted the local minimum wage that went into effect January 1, 2021.

 A Local Minimum Wage applies to all businesses within the geographic boundaries of Hayward and any employee working at least two or more hours per week.